Accounting and auditing venue requirements

 A venue operator is not limited to the reconciliations outlined in these requirements and may instigate further reconciliations as it deems necessary.

-Contracting of third-party service providers
+1.4 Contracting of third-party service providers

 A venue operator may contract the services of a third party or use third party management systems to provide gambling related services.
-This includes Ticket In Ticket Out (TITO), Card Based Cashless (CBC), financial management system and loyalty system providers.
+This includes Ticket-In Ticket-Out (TITO), Card Based Cashless (CBC), financial management system and loyalty system providers.

 Third party systems may not require approval by the Commission and therefore have not been assessed to ensure they adequately assist venues in offering gambling related services or assisting in adhering to these or any other requirements.
 Therefore, it is the responsibility of the venue operator, and not the service provider, to ensure that these requirements, and any other requirements have been adhered to.